AdobeDocs/experience-platform.en/help/query-service/troubleshooting-guide.md

 Query Service provides several built-in SQL helper functions to extend SQL functionality.
 See the document for a complete list of the [SQL functions supported by Query Service](./sql/spark-sql-functions.md).
 +++

-### Are all native Spark SQL functions supported or are users restricted to only the wrapper Spark SQL functions provided by Adobe?
+### Are all native [!DNL Spark SQL] functions supported or are users restricted to only the wrapper [!DNL Spark SQL] functions provided by Adobe?

 +++Answer
-As yet, not all open-source Spark SQL functions have been tested on data lake data.
+As yet, not all open-source [!DNL Spark SQL] functions have been tested on data lake data.
 Once tested and confirmed, they will be added to the supported list.
-Please refer the [list of supported Spark SQL functions](./sql/spark-sql-functions.md) to check for a specific function.
+Please refer the [list of supported [!DNL Spark SQL] functions](./sql/spark-sql-functions.md) to check for a specific function.
 +++

 ### Can users define their own user defined functions (UDF) that can be used across other queries?